-A repertoire that satisfies the Longevity, Usability, Predictability, and Stability Principles cannot be built ad hoc.
-In order to conform to the Usability Principle, it will be necessary to bring to bear expertise in the writing systems appropriate to a range of code points.
-But, given that the user population for the root zone comprises everyone on the Internet and given the need to satisfy the Stability
+A repertoire that satisfies the Longevity, Least Astonishment, Contextual Safety, Predictability, and Stability Principles cannot be built ad hoc.
+In order to conform to the Least Astonishment Principle, it will be necessary to bring to bear expertise in the writing systems appropriate to a range of code points.
+But, given that the user population for the root zone comprises everyone on the Internet and given the need to satisfy the Stability Principle, the final repertoire must have a unity that will not come from considering subsets of Unicode independently, even though the common root zone repertoire will be created from the integration of a set of individually identified sub-repertoires.
+We therefore envision a two-pass process that will allow the necessary reconciliation and integration.

-&lt;sup>1 Much of this document ignores the distinction, but strictly speaking the label generation rules developed under this procedure apply only to IDN labels.
+1 Much of this document ignores the distinction, but strictly speaking the label generation rules developed under this procedure apply only to IDN labels.
 See the discussion at the beginning of Section A.3.